espidev/ProtectionStones/README.md

     # Whether or not to give players the option to merge new regions with ones they already own (overlapping)
     # to create a new large region.
 Can merge any regions with protectionstones.admin
     # Requires the permission protectionstones.merge to use (with /ps merge)
-    # Note: Due to the limitations of WorldGuard, merged regions will ignore y_radius and go from bedrock to sky
+    # NOTE: Due to the limitations of WorldGuard, merged regions will ignore y_radius and go from bedrock to sky
     # since polygon regions can only be 2D, not 3D
     allow_merging_regions = true